 8 Drinks To Help You Poop Immediately

 What's the one great equalizer between all living creatures—and yet, no one likes to talk about?
 Every organism, from protozoa to people, reaches a point where they need to exert waste.
 In other words, everybody poops!
 But if your regular routine involves pooping less than three times a week, chances are that you're not feeling too hot.
-The discomfort that accompanies constipation can leave you feeling sluggish, backed up, and bloated in ways that can disrupt your entire day.
-And honestly, who has time to sit in the bathroom all day waiting for their colon to catch up with the rest of their body's overall sense of urgency?
-Fortunately, there are a few simple dietary solutions able to help realign your gut and get your bowels moving at a healthy rate, including some drinks that make you poop immediately.
+The discomfort accompanying constipation can leave you feeling sluggish, backed up, and bloated in ways that can disrupt your entire day.
+Fortunately, there are a few simple dietary solutions that may help to get your bowels moving at a healthy rate, including some drinks that make you poop immediately.

-To help answer this question, we consulted a few dietitians for their best recommendations for beverages that can help provide relief when you really need to go.
-Read on, to see what they say are effective drinks to help you poop to completion—and for more advice on drinking habits that can impact your digestive system, be sure to check out the 4 Worst Drinks Messing With Your Digestion.
+To help you solve this predicament, we consulted a few dietitians for their best recommendations for drinks that can help provide constipation relief when you really need to go.
+Read on to see what they say are effective drinks to help you poop—and for more advice on drinking habits that can impact your digestive system, be sure to check out the 4 Worst Drinks Messing With Your Digestion.

 Water